jon-lad/food_order_solo_project/recipie.md

 Please enter 'order' to see your order."""

 '''
-Given a menu and a user inputting 1 interface.start_ordering prints you have ordered a burger
+Given a menu and a user inputting 2 then 1 interface.start_ordering prints you have ordered a burger
 '''
 burger = Dish("Burger", 599)
 pizza = Dish("Pizza", 1099)
 menu = Menu()
-menu.add(burger)
+menu.add_dish(burger)
-menu.add(pizza)
+menu.add_dish(pizza)
 interface = Interface(menu)

 with patch('builtins.input', return_value='1')
     actual = capsys.interface.start_ordering()

-    expected = """You have added a burger to your order Please enter the item number to add another item to your order.
+    expected = """You have added a burger to your order Please enter the item number to add_dish another item to your order.
     Enter 'order' to see your order"""

 '''
-Given a menu and a user inputting 1 then 2 then order order is output to the console with total price
+Given a menu and a user inputting 1 then 2 then 'order' order is output to the console with total price
 '''
 #@patch('builtins.input')